DRIVENpol/rust_solidity_deep_analyzer/README.md

 **Contains:**
 - State variables with types and modification chains
+- Upgradeable storage detection (ERC-7201 pattern with namespace and slot info)
 - Functions with parameters, returns, and modifiers
 - Events with parameters and emission locations
-- Custom errors with usage
+- Custom errors with usage (including inherited errors marked with "(inherited)")
 - Structs and enums

 **Example:**